Linda Farmer, Certified Zentangle Teacher

 With so many new people joining the ranks of the Zentangle® Zealots, the inevitable enthusiasm is beginning to raise questions about the fair use of tangle patterns in art for sale, as well as create some outright copyright infringement issues.
 It’s time to address this important topic so we’re all on the same page.
 Please read this article.

 TanglePatterns exists to support your love of tangle patterns.
-I know the time and effort I devote to searching for Zentangle® patterns (so you don’t have to), providing links to pattern instructions, keeping you up-to-date with related videos, book reviews and news, and creating the free downloads on this site frees up your valuable time to spend the way you want – drawing Zentangles®.
+I know the time and effort I devote to searching for Zentangle® patterns (so you don’t have to), providing links to pattern instructions, keeping you up-to-date with related videos, book reviews and news, and creating the free downloads on this site frees up your valuable time to spend the way you want – drawing Zentangles® = Tangling!

-Please consider a voluntary subscription or donation to help keep the site running.
-Your contribution – no matter the size – will help fund continued site development.
+Please consider a contribution to help keep the site running.
+Your contribution will help fund continued site development.

 • Deb